 2. How long to stay

-When the weather plays along, long weekend (3-4 nights) is enough.
+When the weather plays along, a long weekend (3-4 nights) is enough.
 With every extra night, you increase your chance for a clear sky.

 3. Hunting the lights